isomerpages/nlb-learning/_science/Preschoolers/Programmes.md

 .responsive-iframe-container.ratio-3by2 { padding-top: 66.66%; }
 .responsive-iframe-container.ratio-1by1 { padding-top: 100%; }
 </style>
-Join us in exploring the wondrous world of Science as we get hands on with experiments and crafts.
+Join us in exploring the wondrous world of Science as we get involved in experiments and crafts.

 ### Budding Scientists & Engineers
 ![Banner with outline of orange circle in the centre.
 Inside the circle, there is an image of an astronaut in front of a moon, with the words Budding Scientists: Explore.
 Discover.
 Various scientific elements are placed in hexagons outside the circle, such as gears, magnifying glass, test tubes and microscopes.
 The Early Read logo is on the top left hand corner of the banner. ](/images/science/preschoolers/Budding%20Scientists_ER%20Logo.png)<br>